 RedBird Capital Partners has been aggressively expanding its sports portfolio, which already includes stakes in the Yes Network, Toulouse FC, OneTeam Collective, and the Wasserman Media Group.
 Recent reports have Boston Red Sox majority owner John Henry agreeing to sell an 11% stake in the team’s parent company to RedBird.

 The truth is that despite the pandemic and all the hurdles, that the CFL still has to clear in their own country in regards to safety and pandemic protocols.
 And all that entails.
 The CFL is in a much better position to get on the field and play than the XFL is.

 After all, the CFL is a fully constituted league, from top to bottom.
 Complete with an entire team of employees in the league offices, nine complete rosters, and coaching staffs.
 A TV deal, sponsorships, stadiums to play, a full schedule, etc

 The XFL right now has none of those things.
 They have Dany Garcia, Dwayne Johnson, Gerry Cardinale, and RedBird Capital Partners as their owners.
 Jeffrey Pollack as their CEO.
 And a handful of league employees.
 That’s it.
 The XFL is still tying up loose ends from its bankruptcy and dealing with the residual effects.

 So how does the XFL factor in all of this?
-A lot of that will depend on the type of merger that the two leagues agree upon.
-A full scale merger between both leagues will require that the XFL build itself up to get to the point where the CFL already is.
+A lot of that will depend on the type of alignment that the two leagues agree upon.
+A full scale collaboration between both leagues will require that the XFL build itself up to get to the point where the CFL already is.